TalkAbility™ Guidebook for Parents

 Professor of Developmental Psychopathology, University of Cambridge

-To help your child build the social skills he needs to interact meaningfully with others and make new friends, click on the link below to order the TalkAbility guidebook:
+To help your child build the social skills they need to have extended conversations with others and make new friends, click on the link below to order the TalkAbility guidebook